51 YEARS !!!!

 Bringing a keg in 1 or 2 or 4 miles is no easy task.
 Have you ever tried to carry a full keg,

 especially Cross Country?
 Bushwhacking or on a mountain trail?
-Have you every lifted a full 15 gallon keg? if you are
+Have you every lifted a full 15 gallon keg?
+If you are

 reading this you probably have.
 You know that a regular 15.5 gallon "half barrel" [i.e. a